Krabby127/csci-3753-schedmark/report.md

 which when solved for _wait time_ gives:
 $$\text{wait time} = \text{wall time} \cdot \text{processor cores}
                    - \text{user time} + \text{system time}$$
+where _processor cores_ are the number of logical cores.
 This script gives the files located in the "Graph Data" section of Appendix A.

 The final part of the analysis is generating the plots shown in the next section.
 This is done with the `plot` shell script which makes heavy use of